 The Wastelands premiered in the spring of 2016 and then toured for six months across the Great Lakes region, shared for free in public everywhere it went.
 As part of this journey The Wastelands was performed in Holyoke, MA; Buffalo, NY; Cleveland, OH; Lorain, OH; Mackinaw City, MI; Detroit, MI; Duluth, MN; and Minneapolis, MN, in collaboration Great Lakes Commons and a wide-range of social and environmental justice organizations.

 In 2017 Children of the Wild was renamed Open Flame Theatre and returned to the midwest.
-Open Flame Theatre is now in residence indefinitely at Philadelphia Community Farm in Osceola, WI, and in November 2017 will begin work on The Garden (part two of the triptych, inspired by Dante’s Inferno) for which Schweigert was also recently awarded a commission from the Jerome Foundation via the American Composer’s Forum to create.
+Open Flame Theatre is now in residence indefinitely at Philadelphia Community Farm in Osceola, WI, and in November 2017 began work on The Garden (part two of the triptych, inspired by Dante’s Inferno) for which Schweigert was also recently awarded a commission from the Jerome Foundation via the American Composer’s Forum to create.